steve1316/uma-android-automation/HOW_IT_WORKS.md

 - **Catch-up** (`isBehindSchedule()`, gated by `enableRecreationCatchUp`) — if fewer outings have started than the number of pinned turns already due, the bot does an outing on the next available turn to get back on track.
 - **Abandon** (`isScheduleAbandoned()`) — once the current turn passes `purePassionTurn` with the chain still unfinished, the schedule is dropped and recreation falls back to the opportunistic path. `isScheduleActive()` is the single gate that couples "enabled" with "not abandoned", and every scheduling call site checks it.

-### 12.5 Group Event Progress OCR
+### 12.5 Reading the Chain's Progress

-The per-run counter (`recreationOutingsStarted`) drifts if the user plays a few turns manually or restarts the bot mid-run, so it is not trusted on its own. `getGroupEventProgress()` OCRs the "X/Y" text to the right of the **Group Event Progress** pill on the open partner dialog and re-syncs both the completed count and the chain total — the authoritative position that survives a restart or manual play.
-The crop is anchored to the pill's right edge rather than a fixed pixel offset, so it holds up across scrolling and resolution changes, but it may still need on-device calibration — the `GroupEventProgress` debug crop dumps the region for tuning.
+Knowing how far along the date chain is matters because the bot must not finish it early ([Section 12.3](#123-holding-the-final-outing)).
+The per-run counter (`recreationOutingsStarted`) drifts whenever the user plays a few turns manually or restarts the bot mid-run, so it is never trusted on its own.
+The bot reads the true position off the screen instead, in three tiers:

+1. **The Event Progress chevrons (primary).** The recreation popup draws a row of chevrons next to the **Event Progress** pill — filled/blue for a completed step, hollow/gray for a pending one.
+The bot counts them and takes the rightmost filled chevron as the completed count and the total number of chevrons as the chain length.
+This works even for chevron-only dates that display no "X/Y" text at all, which is why it is now the primary signal.
+2. **The "X/Y" text (fallback).** If the chevrons don't resolve, the bot falls back to OCR'ing the "X/Y" progress text on the open partner dialog, anchored to the pill's right edge.
+3. **The per-run counter (last resort).** Only used if neither read lands.

+> [!NOTE]
+> The chevrons are counted by **color segmentation and column projection**, not template matching.
+Template matching blanks out each hit with a rectangle that bleeds about 10px past it, but the chevrons sit only ~13px apart, so each match was erasing its neighbors — a 5-chevron row read as 3.
+Splitting the row into runs of non-background columns counts them all.
+This same undercounting trap applies to any tightly packed row of identical shapes.

 ### 12.6 Partner-dialog safety